 Job Aids should be concise step by step instructions on how to complete a specific task.
 If the process uses a system or a tool, include screenshots of those steps.
 Job aids are beneficial when rolling out new processes as they can be quickly attached to emails or saved to a shared location for easy access.
 Think of them as an abridged version of your SOP (standard operating procedure).

-Gaming provides a fun and interactive method to learning.
+Gaming provides a fun and interactive method for learning.
 It can create competition which is great for team building and collaboration.
 Be sure to make the game mobile friendly to make it easier to access for those that may not always be in front of a computer.

 5. Branching simulations

 If you’re looking to train employees on making the right decisions, branching simulations might be the best course of action.
-Branching simulations start with one issue and provide the employee possible options.
+Branching simulations start with one issue and provide the employee with possible options.
 Upon making a decision, the simulation will show the consequences of that decision and whether that was the right or wrong choice.
 This method can be very useful for training in customer service or ethics.

-If you haven’t yet, you should check out our podcast with Isaac Tolpin, the co-founder of ConveYour, who gives us an in-depth breakdown of what microlearning is.
+If you haven’t yet, you should check out our podcast episode with Isaac Tolpin, the co-founder of ConveYour, who gives us an in-depth breakdown of what microlearning is.

 Are your employee data and metrics a pain?
 If you’re not staying on top of your data integrity and keeping it clean, it can be a nightmare trying to run analytics.
 An HR dashboard provides a solution.
 It will automatically calculate your data into easy-to-understand visualizations based on your metrics.
 Sign up today for a free demo of our automated HR dashboard.